ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 For example, multiple Transparency Service instances may be governed and operated by different organizations that are either unaware of the other or do not trust one another.

 This may involve registering the same Signed Statements at different Transparency Services, each with their own purpose and Registration Policy.

-This may also involve attaching multiple Receipts to the same Signed Statements, each Receipt endorsing the Issuer signature and a subset of prior Receipts, and each Transparency Service verifying prior Receipts as part of their Registration Policy.
+This may also involve attaching multiple Receipts to the same Signed Statements.

-For example, a supplier may provide a complete, authoritative Transparency Service for its Signed Statements, whereas a Verifiers's Transparency Service may collect different kinds of Signed Statements to ensure complete auditing for a specific use case, and possibly require additional reviews before registering some of these Signed Statements.

-An independent entities (security companies) may Issue statements of quality about different artifacts on their own Transparency Service.
-Verifiers choose which independent entities they trust, just as entities choose different security companies today.
+For example, a software producer of a supply chain artifact might rely on multiple independent software producers operating transparency services for their upstream artifacts.
+Downstream producers benefit from upstream producers providing higher transparency regarding their artifacts.

 # Transparency Service API